-The liver is the second largest organ in your body.
-It performs several different functions.

-“The liver is the second largest organ in the body and performs several different functions in the body.
-The liver processes everything you eat and drink.
-Your liver converts food and drinks into energy and nutrients for your body to use.
-It filters out harmful substances, like alcohol, from your blood, and it is responsible for helping your body to fight off infections.
+Your liver processes everything you eat and drink, producing energy and nutrients for your body to use.
+It filters out harmful substances from your blood — such as alcohol — and helps your body fight off infection.

 Liver failure can be either acute or chronic.

 Chronic liver failure is often the result of cirrhosis, which occurs when healthy liver tissue is replaced with scar tissue.
 According to

 Acute liver failure may also be caused by: